-3. (20 points) Using the Axioms and previous results to justify every step, formally prove Proposition 2.4.

-For every point there is at least one line passing through it.

-- 4. (15,5 points) Here is an interpretation of the undefined terms of incidence geometry: Fix a circle in the Euclidean plane.
-Interpret "point" to mean an ordinary Euclidean point inside the circle.
-Interpret "line" to mean a chord of the circle.
-Let "incidence" mean that the point lies on the chord in the usual Euclidean sense. - (a) Which of the axioms of Incidence geometry are satisfied by this interpretation?
+- 3. (20 points) Using any previous result and the Axioms, formally prove Proposition 2.4.
+For every point there is at least one line not passing through it.
+Be sure to justify every step. - 4.
+(15,5 points) Here is an interpretation of the undefined terms of incidence geometry: Fix a circle in the Euclidean plane.
+Every Euclidean point that is inside the circle is interpreted to be a "point".
+Every Euclidean chord of the circle is interpreted to be a "line".
+"Incidence" means that a "point" lies on a "line" in the usual Euclidean sense.
+[Definition: The portion of a Euclidean line that lies inside a circle is called chord of that circle.] - (a) Which of the axioms of Incidence geometry are satisfied by this interpretation?
 Explain. - (b) Does this interpretation have a parallel property?
 If so, is it the elliptic, Euclidean, or hyperbolic parallel property?
 Explain. - 5.
-(20 points) Recall that a projective plane is a model of incidence geometry satisfying the elliptic parallel property and in which every line has at least three points incident with it.

-Let M be a projective plane and let M' be the interpretation of the undefined terms obtained by interpreting M' points to be the lines of M and interpreting the M' lines to be the points of M.

-- (a) Prove that M' satisfies Incidence Axiom 2. - (b) Prove that M' satisfies Incidence Axiom 1. - (c) Prove that M' satisfies the elliptic parallel property. - 6.
+(20 points) Recall that a projective plane is a model of incidence geometry satisfying the elliptic parallel property and in which every line has at least three points incident with it. - Let M be a projective plane and let M' be the interpretation of the undefined terms obtained by interpreting the points of M' to be the lines of M, the lines of M' points of M, and M' points and lines to be incident exactly when the corresponding lines and points of M are incident. - (a) Using properties known to be true about M, prove that M' satisfies Incidence Axiom 2. - (b) Using properties known to be true about M, prove that M' satisfies Incidence Axiom 1. - (c) Using properties known to be true about M, prove that M' satisfies the elliptic parallel property. - 6.
 Do one of the following. - (a) (20 points) Modelling problem: - i.
-Explain how one uses models of an axiomatic system to prove a given statement is inde-pendent of that axiomatic system. - ii.
-Use two models of incidence geometry to show that the following statement is independent of incidence geometry.
-Given distinct lines l, m, and n.
+Explain how one uses models of an axiomatic system to prove a given statement is independent of that axiomatic system. - ii.
+Use two models of incidence geometry to show that the following statement is independent of incidence geometry. - Given distinct lines l, m, and n.
 If l is parallel to m and m is parallel to n, then l is parallel to n. - (b) (20 points) What is the smallest number of lines possible in a model of incidence geometry in which there are exactly 5 points?
 Include a careful argument supporting your claim (but you need not provide a formal proof.)